EtBLh/hw_dungeon/README.md

 ## Feature

-- **Customizability**: This program is techically not a game, but a game creator, create games by reading a JSON file, providing extreme flexibility and inifinte possibilities;
+- **Customizability**: **Dungeon** is techically not a game, but a game creator, create games by reading a JSON file, providing extreme flexibility and inifinte possibilities;
   - To customize your own game, modify ``res/game.json`` in correct syntax and create your own map in **[Tiled](https://www.mapeditor.org/)**.
 - **Save**: Press B to save the game in ``save.json``, the program will read the ``save.json`` file as its game rather than ``res/game.json`` when ``save.json`` exists;
 - **Move**: use WASD to move;